Kenya: Enabling vulnerable groups to build their resilience and tackle the effects of climate change

 Overview

-We work to protect and support poor and marginalised groups in Kenya through community-based programmes designed to improve their psychosocial and physical wellbeing.
+We work to protect and support poor and marginalised groups in Kenya through community-based programmes, such as WASH and value chains.
+Our programmes are designed to improve their psychosocial and physical wellbeing.
 Our approach focuses on creating sustainable livelihoods opportunities for enterprising people, particularly women and youth, in remote regions hit hard by climate extremes.

 Water, Sanitation and Hygiene

-Through our WASH (water, sanitation and hygiene) programmes we work to improve sanitation facilities and access to clean drinking water.
+Through our water, sanitation and hygiene (WASH) programmes we work to improve sanitation facilities and access to clean drinking water.
 The development of local businesses, particularly microfinance organisations, is key to our approach.
-We also promote good hygiene practices through awareness-raising and health messages and stimulate entrepreneurs to scale up sanitation services in their community - in close collaboration with municipal governments and business.
+We also promote good hygiene practices through awareness-raising and health messages and stimulate entrepreneurs to scale up sanitation services in their community - in close collaboration with county governments and business.

 Agricultural Value Chains - The Small-Holder Revolution